Kernel does not provide concrete answers. We are here to ask better questions.

-Those who have positively changed the world were able to do so because they learnt how to negotiate complexity, rather than impose their own will on things.
+Those who have positively changed the world did so because they learnt how to negotiate complexity, rather than impose their own will on things.
 They answered their own questions as honestly and directly as they could.

-Playing with pattern recognition as a framework for thought, and training ourselves to become conscious of the constant interplay of complementary opposites as a means of cultivating presence, leads us to one very simple query:
+Playing with pattern and becoming conscious of the constant interplay of complementary opposites as a means of cultivating presence, leads us to one simple query:

 💡 What is the question to which you are the universe's answer?

 💡 How can you respond most honestly, accurately, and lovingly?